wing5wong/artisan-whs-static/source/_news/Glastonbury School of Dance graduates off to Nationals.blade.md

 ---
 title: "Glastonbury School of Dance graduates off to Nationals"
 date: 2018-10-18
-description: "Jared and Reeve with Jonny Williams, participant in the Dancing With the Starsâ€™ TV programme, providing extra coaching..."
+description: "Jared and Reeve with Jonny Williams, participant in the Dancing With the Stars’ TV programme, providing extra coaching..."
 featured-image:
-excerpt: "Jared and Reeve with Jonny Williams, participant in the Dancing With the Starsâ€™ TV programme, providing extra coaching."
+excerpt: "Jared and Reeve with Jonny Williams, participant in the Dancing With the Stars’ TV programme, providing extra coaching."
-gallery-image-1:
-gallery-image-2:
-gallery-image-3:
-gallery-image-4:
-gallery-image-5:
+image_gallery:

 ---

 <div id="id_5bd6281eb545e7c22987828" class="text_exposed_root text_exposed">